 Even self-professed city slickers have to admit that lying under the stars at night is a beautiful experience.
-Camping is a fabulous way of reconnecting with the great outdoors — seeing night skies untainted by city lights, hearing nothing but wind in treetops, and smelling only greenery and wilderness.
+Camping is a fabulous way of reconnecting with the great outdoors — seeing night skies untainted by city lights, hearing nothing but wind in the treetops, and smelling only greenery and wilderness.

 To make your camping trip a blissfully peaceful experience, it helps to plan everything down to the last detail.
 Here is a step by step guide of how to plan a camping trip that is sure to unforgettable.

 Step 1: Choose What Kind of Camping Trip You Want

 Camping trips are as varied as the places you can pitch a tent.
-You can choose anything from a basic two-person tent set, to a luxurious gazebo setup, or even a fully-equipped trailer.
+You can choose anything from a basic 2-person tent set to a luxurious gazebo setup, or even a fully-equipped trailer.